david-heredia/Davids-Projects/nba-factors-weights-analysis/README.md

 - **Four Factors Formulas:** https://www.basketball-reference.com/about/factors.html

-### Overview
+### Steps
 1. Retrieve game data from "game" table using SQLite
-2. Clean data & EDA
+2. Clean data & EDA with pandas
    * Duplicates: Remove 69 duplicate games (rows)
    * Nulls: Drop 40 rows missing result of the game
    * Ensure no extreme outliers/bad data entry
    * Examine distribution of basic metrics
    * Check for imbalance in target variable
 3. Calculate the four factors for both home/away teams in each game
    * Collinearity: Examine correlations between four factors
    * Separation: Ensure no factor completely separates target variable
 4. Fit statsmodel Logit and sklearn RandomForestClassifer on 3 feature sets:
    * Only home team's four factors
    * Only away's four factors
    * Both home and away
 5. Compute and plot relative importance of features